We’ve been awarded the Communication Access Symbol

 “She used yes/no and open questions really well and tried to choose her questions to make it easier for me to answer.”

 “He often checked he understood by repeating and rephrasing and made sure I could see the communication book.”

-Each year we complete Communication Access Self Review Checklists and we also take part in assessments with Scope annually.
+Each year we complete Communication Access Self Review Checklists and we also take part in assessments with Scope/Northcott annually.
 Ongoing training opportunities are provided for all staff joining the Ability Consultants team.